 Center for Sustainable Community Design

-We define it as planning and development that can protect landscape ecosystems, encourage affordable and green community designs, ensure basic public health and safety, support more walkable, transit-oriented neighborhoods, and enhance economic vitality.
+The CSCD defines "sustainable community design" as planning and development that protects landscape ecosystems, encourages affordable and green community designs, ensures basic public health and safety, supports more walkable, transit-oriented neighborhoods, and enhances economic vitality.

 The CSCD is comprised of faculty, professionals, and students drawing from backgrounds in city and regional planning, environmental design, transportation, health, engineering, and the social and natural sciences.